yoavfeld/sql-to-json/README.md

 ## structure file

-the structure file is a json file that describes the sql tables and the output json structure. the structure is an hierarchy object which each level is describe a level in the output json. each level can be one of two kinds: a simple level - descbribes a simple value in the json and a nested level that describes a list (object or array) of many simple or nested levels inside. a special level always have a "fields" key that contains an array of objects that describe the nested levels.
+the structure file is a json file that describes the sql tables and the output json structure. the structure is an hierarchy object that each of its levels describes a level in the output json. each level can be: a simple level - descbribes a simple value in the json and a nested level that describes a list (object or array) of many simple or nested levels inside. a special level always have a "fields" key that contains an array of objects that describe the nested levels.

 ### keys description: